 The client wanted to highlight the data from this article for their Medical Affairs team.
 The team is currently supporting various products focused on lung diseases.
 A Phase II trial is ongoing for a related condition, sarcoidosis.

-The current study was the focus of the training.
-The audience is remote, and the customer required that instruction be responsive so learners could access the information when they were on mobile devices.
+The training needed to review the current study.
+The audience is remote, and the customer required that instruction be responsive.
 The material should be visually appealing and contain an emotional pull.
 The training would allow the user to move through in a non-linear manner.
 At the end of the module, an assessment will gauge knowledge and ability to apply the information in a field interaction.
 Learners with non-passing scores were referred back to elements of the training that they needed to review.

 In this case, the conference abstract and poster provided our primary data source.
 This is preliminary data as presented at a medical conference that may change in later publications.
 There is no peer-reviewed journal article, but Medical Affairs teams still need to be aware of newly unveiled data.
 The client had subject matter experts (SMEs) available to answer specific questions and review the flow of the planned content.